Betting Tissue Tool - Automatically create your own betting forecasts to find value bets

 A real working example

 Below you can see two images showing the very simple settings I have chosen and then a race at Southwell where the settings have been applied.
-You can read about all of the settings on a link near the bottom of the page but for this example I have selected the 'Ratings and Form' criteria very simply as:
+You can read about all of the settings on this link here but for this example I have selected the 'Ratings and Form' criteria very simply as:

-Horse PrizeMoney Overall - Total winning prize money in pounds.
+PrizeMoney - Total winning prize money for each horse in pounds.

 You can see all of the resulting data for each category in blue.
 So for horse No.1 Cold Harbour the Master Rating was 82, the total winning prize money was £15,526 and the Trainer Win% was 26.1.